SDolha/SqlWebApi-HtmlDataManager/README.md

 43. Run the app again and see full employee data is loaded and displayed correctly, including department names; some employees may not have a department
 ![43](https://raw.githubusercontent.com/SDolha/SqlWebApi-HtmlDataManger/master/Development-screenshots/43.png)

-### Update client side to add new employee data to the database
+### Update client side app to be able to add new employee records to the database
 44. Update HTML code with input elements to support new employee field entering, and an Add button linked to a new addNewEmployee function to be defined in JavaScript code
 ![44](https://raw.githubusercontent.com/SDolha/SqlWebApi-HtmlDataManger/master/Development-screenshots/44.png)